Gonciarov/bank_tech_test/README.md

 rspec

 ```
-(Be prepared to press 'x' two times while running tests)
+(Be prepared to press 'x' a few times while running tests).

+APPROACH

+- My initial decision was to create a Menu class for interacting with Customer, and Account class to run all account operations.

+- On later stage, I decided to add Statement class to store all statement display functions in it.

+- The code is test-driven.